duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 \newcommand{\loss}{L}
 $$

+The embodied individual robotic tasks are the following.

+  * [Lane following (LF)](#lf): Control of a Duckiebot to drive on the right lane on streets within Duckietown without other moving Duckiebots present.

+  * [Lane following + vehicles (LFV)](#lf_v): Control of a Duckiebot to drive on the right lane on streets within Duckietown with other moving Duckiebots present.

+  * [Navigation + vehicles (NAVV)](#nav_v): Navigation task of a Duckiebot to drive from point $A$ to point $B$ within Duckietown while following the rules of the road and while other Duckiebots are likewise driving in the road.

 This section focuses on the infrastructure and background of the embodied individual robotic tasks as outlined in [](#task_overview).